alex-karpenko/psql-query-exporter/README.md

 - Query can by any arbitrary SQL query that returns at least one numeric value (int of float column).
 This value is used as a gauge metric's value.
 - If query returns more than one values (columns), than either first column is used for metric's value (default) or you should explicitly specify metric's source in `values.single` section.
-- Query can return more than one valuable cloumns.
-In such case you should explicitly describe how to interpret each value and assosiate each one with either some aditional label(s) (`values.multi_labels`) or create separate metrics for each value (`values.multi_suffixes`) by adding suffix to the metric's name.
+- Query can return more than one valuable columns.
+In such case you should explicitly describe how to interpret each value and associate each one with either some additional label(s) (`values.multi_labels`) or create separate metrics for each value (`values.multi_suffixes`) by adding suffix to the metric's name.
 - If value of metric has float (not default integer) type you should explicitly specify it's type.
-- You can add arbitrary label/valee pair(s) to the metric (`const_labels`).
+- You can add arbitrary label/value pair(s) to the metric (`const_labels`).
 - You can add variable labels (`var_labels`) to the metric using query result as a source for values of the labels.
 In such case query should return non-numeric values (columns) with string type (char, varchar, text).
 - It's your responsibility to write query that returns value(s) with correct type of the fields: int/float for the metric's values and char/varchar/text for the labels.
 Exporter doesn't validate query statement or guess result's types, it just expect correct column's type.
 - `single`, `multi_labels` and `multi_suffixes` sub-sections in the `values` section of the query definition are mutually-exclusive.